 Starting sometime in middle school, I began to understand the idea of social awkwardness (didn't we all?).
 There are a few people (you know them when you see them) who have reached adulthood and have yet to grasp the idea.
 My husband always jokes that he wishes he could be one of them because they … Continue reading Embracing the awkward conversation

-In Simon Sinek's book, <a href="http://Start with Why by Simon Sinek">Start with Why, he says that all businesses can tell you what they do and most can tell you how they do it, but what so many are lacking is the ability to tell you why they do what they do.
-This leads to uninspired … Continue reading What is your educational “Why”?
+In Simon Sinek's book, Start With Why, he says that all businesses can tell you what they do and most can tell you how they do it, but what so many are lacking is the ability to tell you why they do what they do.
+This leads to uninspired customers who are left having to evaluate … Continue reading What is your educational “Why”?

 What does a beehive have to do with home education?
 I can’t remember when I first became interesting in beekeeping.
 I’m sure it was at least 2 kids ago.
 Maybe after my first taste of Moldovan honey.
 I’ve read books on bees, listened to podcasts about bees, taken beekeeping classes online, taught kids about bees, … Continue reading What’s with the bees?